The Story Behind the Most Beautiful Family Portraits

 About Bill Barley

 With over five decades of experience, he operates his studio and specializes in aerial, advertising, and business photography.
-Recently he added fine art reproduction services, producing high-quality prints for himself and numerous regional artists.
+Recently, he added fine art reproduction services, producing high-quality prints for himself and numerous regional artists.

-“It’s a fact of creative careers that it becomes necessary to reinvent oneself every five years” ~ Bill Barley
+“It’s a fact of creative careers that it becomes necessary to reinvent oneself every five years” ~ Bill Barley.

 Travel Note

 My good fortune was that Mr. Barley agreed to help me capture the most beautiful family portraits.
 Working with him was a great learning experience and a joy.
 He’s done a lot in his lifetime.
 He’s enjoyed racing sports cars, riding horses, playing jazz drums, writing, and flying airplanes.
-Whew!
 And he hasn’t slowed down yet!

 Follow Bill Barley and Associates Inc on Facebook and visit his website at Bill Barley & Associates Inc.